abdualrhman/CSM-assignment-/getting-started-java.md

 ### Generating the parse

-Execute this command in the terminal:
+Execute this command in the terminal to generate the parser for your grammar:

 ```
 antlr4 -visitor Hello.g